omers9293/sep11-freedom-project/blog/entry05.md

 ```
 #### EDP + Skills

 The Engineering Design Process (EDP) that I'm currently in can be classified as **Improve as needed** since now I'm in the process of expanding my MVP(Minimum Viable Product).
 I have finished coding my geography game and it works just like I had planned for it to be but there is still some tweaking and fixing so it can be in a better state.
 I'm planning to alter the hint button so it doesn't repeat any countries that have already mentioned just like I have previously stated before.
+My next stage of the Engineering Design Process is to **Communicate the results as needed** which is to basically present to my classmates and in the expo.
+I expect to be preparing more for these events as time allows since I beleive that the expo will be at the end of this month.
+I'm excited to create my elevator pitch and show the SEP community what I have been creating throughout this year.

 [Freedom Project Link](https://omers9293.github.io/sep11-freedom-project/)